amaimldsl/ai_logicalaccess_crew/readme.md

 - The system includes exponential backoff retry mechanisms for API rate limits
 - Error handling is implemented for file processing and API calls
 - Task outputs are structured according to audit best practices

+## Status
+- This is experimental code that is still under development and may undergo further enhancements.
+- Compiled and tested by Ayman Maimoni.